.–. .-. — .— . -.-. – …

 The Way In (2021-current)

 An audio album by the band Evidence, featuring music from The Tank in Colorado.
-Traverse mazes through listening, and collect/preserve soundscape recordings of imaginary civilizations.
+Traverse mazes through listening.

 This game project serves two functions.
-One is to give the user a virtual experience exploring the remarkable Aga Khan Islamic Garden in a virtual way.
+One is to give the user a virtual experience exploring the remarkable Aga Khan Garden in a virtual way.
 Underneath is a hidden soundscape crawl, where music from the main level is scrambled and must be unscrambled through spatial listening and movement.
+Work is in project – but you can play the virtual version online now.

 Know Thyself as a Virtual Reality (2022-23)